yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/WL500GPV2.rst

 Support in trunk since [https://dev.openwrt.org/changeset/10693 changeset 10693].

 == Hardware ==

+There is an [http://www.vr-zone.com/?i=5624 article about the wl-500gPv2] with a picture.

 === Info ===
 ||<tablewidth="400px" tableheight="289px">'''Architecture''' ||MIPS ||
 ||'''Vendor''' ||Broadcom ||